HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 Main Program Execution
 **********************

-Once installation is complete and the configuration file is prepared, the software can be executed:
+Once the installation is complete and the configuration file is prepared, the software can be executed.
+For this open a terminal, navigate to the directory containing the ReGWSWUSE files and use the following command to run ReGWSWUSE with the configuration file:
-**Execution Command**:
- - Open a terminal or command prompt.
- - Navigate to the directory containing the ReGWSWUSE files.
- - Use the following command to run ReGWSWUSE with the configuration file:

 .. code-block:: bash